 Depending on your major, graduates are eligible to join:

-The Bachelor of Science Advanced (Honours) provides a pathway to PhD studies.
+The Bachelor of Advanced Science (Honours) provides a pathway to Doctor of Philosophy (PhD) studies.

 These fees are only applicable to domestic students who are not Commonwealth supported including:

 If the fee rate for your program is not displayed above, please contact Student Connect for assistance.